-The week aims to raise awareness, promote inclusion and help highlight the organisations that support those who are deaf and hard of hearing and their friends and families.
-This Deaf Awareness Week 2021 we are raising awareness of the condition and what signs and symptoms to look out for in your loved ones, so that they can get the best treatment.
+The annual week aims to raise awareness, promote inclusion and help highlight the organisations that support those who are deaf and hard of hearing and their friends and families.
+This Deaf Awareness Week aims to raise awareness of the condition and what signs and symptoms to look out for in your loved ones, so that they can get the best treatment.
 Many symptoms are subtle at first, so it is good to bear them in mind.

 - Sudden hearing loss – where the onset is sudden and may be linked to an infection of wax build up;

 - Age-related hearing loss – this is the biggest cause of hearing loss – when age-related damage affects the inner ear;

 - Noise-induced hearing loss – this is caused by loud noise exposure and can cause deafness years after the exposure, normally the first indication of this is tinnitus;